soarlab/paf/README.md

 # PAF - Probabilistic Analysis of Floating-point arithmetic
-PAF is a prototype tool for probabilistic analysis of round-off errors in arithmetic expressions.
+PAF is a prototype tool for the probabilistic analysis of round-off errors in arithmetic expressions.
-The main difference with standards worst-case error analysis is that the user has to provide probability distributions together with the input variables, and a confidence interval of interest (e.g. 0.95, 0.99).
+The main difference with standards worst-case error analysis is that the user has to provide a probability distribution for every input variable, and a confidence interval of interest (e.g. 0.95, 0.99).
 PAF computes the roundoff error for the arithmetic expression conditioned on the output range landing in the given confidence interval.